-- (a) the Charge is endorsed by the Attorney-General or a Law Officer acting on his behalf stating that he has seen the Charge and has declined to prosecute the offence set out in the Charge; and - (b) the Private Legal Practitioner/ Person shall enter into a Recognizance in: - such sum as may be fixed by the Court with a Surety, to prosecute the Charge to conclusion from the time the Defendant shall be required to appear; - (ii) pay such costs as may be ordered by the Court; or - (iii) deposit in the Registry of the Court, such sum of money as the Court may fix. - (2) Where an application for consent to prosecute is made to the Attorney-General by a Private Legal Practitioner/Person and the Attorney-General declines to grant such consent, he shall give his reasons for doing so in writing within 15 working days from the date of the receipt of the application.
+- 369. (1) The court registrar shall receive a charge from a private legal practitioner where: - (a) the charge is endorsed by the Attorney-General or a law officer acting on his behalf stating that he has seen the charge and has declined to prosecute the offence set out in the charge; and - (b) the private legal practitioner shall enter into a recognizance in: - (i) such sum as may be fixed by the court, with a surety, to prosecute the charge to conclusion from the time the defendant shall be required to appear, - (ii) pay such costs as may be ordered by the court, or - (iii) deposit in the registry of the court, such sum of money as the court may fix. - (2) Where an application for consent to prosecute is made to the Attorney-General by a private legal practitioner and the Attorney-General declines to grant such consent, he shall give his reasons for doing so in writing within 15. working days from the date of the receipt of the application.